LAeroElastics/ins_sim/README.md

 # ins_sim
 A Piece of Inertial Navigation simulation.
-Test input is not included.

 # Usage
--Put 6dof output(3-axis gyro & 3-axis accelerometer) into /input folder.
-Should be CSV.

--Fix the parser to fit your input format.
+-Put 6DOF input(NOT INCLUDED.
+3-Axis Gyro and Accel) into ./input folder.
+CSV or TEXT will do.

+-Small fix may required to adopt your data format. "main.py" includes data parser. check it!

--Sampling rate should be adjusted.
+-Sampling frequency should be also changed.

 -Run it.

+# Technical Back-ground
+-TBD

+# Future Work
+-Sensor Fusion